stevenharperja/AI-plays-AI-generated-pong/README.md

 The project itself involves two machine learning models.

 One model, called the Agent, plays pong.
 It takes a full black and white image display of pong as an input and produces a single output that decides whether to move the paddle up or down.
 Reward values are used to train the model between games of Pong.
-Example code for this kind of model can easily be found online, and the library OpenAI Gym is already built to provide an easy training environment.

 The other model, called the Generator, tries to emulate Pong.
 It acts as a video generator, producing images of pong in sequence and takes the Agent's output as an additional input for generating each image.
-Training data is easy to produce, as only a few minutes of Pong using the Gym library produces tens of thousands of images.
-The main difficulty lies in determining the appropriate architecture.
-Video generation is still being researched, with relevant papers being published within the last 2 or so years.

-I’m guessing this technology, or something like it, likely already exists.
-But I haven’t heard of someone doing it for video games and I thought it would be fun to implement myself

 Keywords: Few-shot Learning, Diffusion Networks, Video Generation, Reinforcement Learning

-### Process
+### Project process
 1. Collect input and output data of a pong game at each frame and save that data. (implemented)
 2. Train the Generator model on that data. (currently implementing)
 3. Run the Generator model to generate new frames of pong, using the Agent model's decisions as input data for the Generator